EDIorg/data-package-best-practices/webpages/2_clean/taxonomy_bp.md

 	* Explain acronyms of Taxonomy Information System (for example "ITIS") in metadata.
 	* This practice should be applied to the most recent data and older ones if time allows.

-### The Taxon System should cover the taxonomy in your geographic area and be reliable:
+### The Taxon System should cover the taxonomy in your geographic area and type of ecosystem.

 * Examples of Taxon Information Systems are:
   * World Register of Marine Species [(WoRMS)](http://marinespecies.org/)